Skip to main content

 The negotiation

 The asking price was 735,000 euros, or 9,423 euros/sqm.
-Marie documented comparable transactions in the neighborhood at 8,700-9,100 euros/sqm for similar properties with balcony.
-The offer was positioned at 685,000 euros, supported by the absence of a financing contingency, a powerful argument for the seller.
-The agreement was reached at 695,000 euros (8,910 euros/sqm), a saving of 40,000 euros.
+Marie set out comparable local sales at 8,700-9,100 euros/sqm for similar properties with a balcony.
+The offer was pitched at 685,000 euros, backed by the absence of a financing condition, a strong argument for the seller.
+Agreement came at 695,000 euros (8,910 euros/sqm), a saving of 40,000 euros.
 The preliminary contract was signed within ten days.

 What this mission illustrates